pasindumuth/PatternV/README.md

 ## Documentation

 The main documentation for the alogrithm is located in the file itself: `./js/PatternFinder.js`.
-The program starts from when the file is open and read, and thus the start of the documentation is located there as well.
+The program starts from when the data file is open and read, and thus the start of the documentation is located there as well.